hopsoft/knockout_app/README.md

 # A less obtrusive binding provider for Knockout.js

-**Update:** This project was originally a [Knockout binding provider](http://www.knockmeout.net/2011/09/ko-13-preview-part-2-custom-binding.html), but has since transitioned to simple helper methods which can help keep your markup clean.
+**Update:** This project was originally a [Knockout binding provider](http://www.knockmeout.net/2011/09/ko-13-preview-part-2-custom-binding.html), but has since transitioned to simple helper methods that assist in keeping your markup and JavaScript clean.
+YMMV: It's of marginal value since the goals can be achieved with slightly more verbose JavaScript already.

 ---